Microsoft/go/README.md

 tag or commit.
 The `zip` file that GitHub offers for download is incomplete: it doesn't include the `go` submodule.

-If you want to contribute to the Microsoft Go project, read the [Developer Guide](eng/doc/DeveloperGuide.md).
-It lists the steps we recommend to set up a Microsoft Go development environment, execute your first Microsoft Go build, run the standard library test suite, and contribute a PR.
+If you want to contribute to the Microsoft for Go developers project, read the [Developer Guide](eng/doc/DeveloperGuide.md).
+It lists the steps we recommend to set up a Microsoft build of Go development environment, execute your first build, run the standard library test suite, and contribute a PR.

-If you just want to build Microsoft Go on your own machine, you may find it more convenient to use the tools provided by the `eng/run.ps1` script.
+If you just want to build on your own machine, you may find it more convenient to use the tools provided by the `eng/run.ps1` script.
 We use this script for CI builds.
 See [eng/README.md](eng/README.md) for more details about `eng/run.ps1` and other repository infrastructure.

-Once built, the Microsoft Go binary is found at `go/bin/go`.
+Once built, the Microsoft build of Go binary is found at `go/bin/go`.

 ## Contributing